 Lessons from history and recent attacks on critical infrastructure throw into sharp relief the need to better safeguard our essential systems and services

-Just days ago, Ukraine’s power grid came under attack as the Sandworm group attempted to deploy a piece of malware called Industroyer2 against the operations of an energy supplier in the country.
-Industroyer2, uncovered during a response effort involving ESET and CERT-UA, is a new variant of sophisticated malware called Industroyer that turned the lights off in parts of Kyiv in December 2016
+Just days ago, Ukraine’s power grid came under attack as Sandworm attempted to deploy a piece of malware called Industroyer2 against the operations of an energy supplier in the country.
+Industroyer2, uncovered during a response effort involving ESET and CERT-UA, is a new variant of sophisticated malware called Industroyer that turned the lights off in parts of Kyiv in December 2016.

 Additionally, in December 2015, BlackEnergy operators interrupted power supplies for hundreds of thousands of people in Ukraine’s Ivano-Frankivsk region for several hours after sabotaging the systems of several electricity distribution companies.